 Mermaid Bath Potion-is a big hit in my house during the winter when we need to be reminded of warmer and sunnier times.

 Lavender wands, hearts, and bundles-there are lots of tutorials on-line for making lavender wands.
+I love making herb bundles with my girls.
+We dry them in the dehydrator to preserve their lovely colors and attach them to care packages.

 Herb fairies-made by stamping leaves onto paper (yes my 12 year old daughter drew the faces and feet)